Technical Report

 Equation 9-3 shows how to calculate the root mean square value of frequency-weighted instantaneous sound pressure that corresponds to A-weighted and time-weighted sound level, or the conventional noise level.
 In addition, the equation is a function of measurement time t, indicating that the sound level is a time-dependent variable.
 With steady noise, the sound level stays nearly the same.
 With noise that fluctuates with time, time-average sound level (2) must be obtained.

 This parameter presents fluctuating noise as average energy and is used to evaluate how long humans are exposed to what levels of noise.
 As shown in Figure 9-2, the parameter shows the average level of total energy of noise over a period of time.
-With advances in noise measurement technologies and international trends, the revised environmental standards for noise, enforced in April 1999, adopted equivalent continuous A-weighted sound pressure level (LAeq, T) as a parameter for evaluating environmental noise, and the parameter has since been an important indicator of environmental noise.
+With advances in noise measurement technologies and international trends, the revised environmental standards for noise, enforced in April 1999, adopted A-weighted time-averaged sound level, (LAeq, T) as a parameter for evaluating environmental noise, and the parameter has since been an important indicator of environmental noise.
 Equivalent continuous A-weighted sound pressure level effectively represents the physiological and psychological reactions of humans to fluctuating noise and presents the physical level of fluctuating noise as the level of steady noise with energy equal to the fluctuating noise over the measurement time T = t2 − t1.

 Figure 9-2: Fluctuating noise and equivalent continuous A-weighted sound pressure level